mark-torres/python-stuff/automate/notes.md

 **Safe Deletes with the send2trash Module**

-Since Python’s built-in `shutil.rmtree()` function irreversibly deletes files and folders, it can be dangerous to use.
+Since Python's built-in `shutil.rmtree()` function irreversibly deletes files and folders, it can be dangerous to use.
 A much better way to delete files and folders is with the third-party `send2trash` module.
 You can install this module by running `pip install send2trash` from a Terminal window.

 	>>> import send2trash
 	>>> baconFile = open('bacon.txt', 'a') # creates the file